What is a Naturopathic Doctor?

 Teach the principles of healthy living and preventative medicine;

 Naturopathic doctors must attend one of the 8 accredited naturopathic medical schools throughout the US and Canada.
 The first two years involve basic science courses, diagnostic work, and physical exams.
 The last two years focus on naturopathic treatment modalities and patient care.
 Naturopathic doctors are trained in a family practice clinic, are supervised by naturopathic doctors, and occasionally chiropractors and conventional medical doctors.

 Naturopathic doctors must pass 2 sets of boards to become board certified doctors.
 The first set follows the second year of coursework and covers the basic sciences.
 The second set follows graduation from the program.
-Currently 16 states license Naturopathic doctors and Minnesota Naturopaths have been licensed since 2008.
+Currently 26 states license Naturopathic doctors and Minnesota Naturopaths have been registered since 2008.